liangrog/telstra-demo/README.md

 After all the process is done, you can visit the result on your local browser using address `http://localhost:8333`

-Note: I chose to use port `8333` instead of requirement of port `80` to avoid port conflict on the host machine.
+Note: I chose to use port `8333` instead of port `80` from the requirement to avoid port conflict on the host machine because `80` is usually occupied.

 Overview
 ----